fullstorydev/fullstory-node-sdk/.github/ISSUE_TEMPLATE/ask_a_question.md

 A clear and concise description of your question and what you are trying to achieve.

 **Context**
 A broader context in which you’re asking the question, please provide any context that might be helpful for the recipient to know?
-This may include your use case or a description of a surprising behavior or the package.
+This may include your use case, or a description of an unexpected behavior.

 **Attempts**
 Any attempts you've made to try to answer the question.